 The chance is high that as you have heard the phrase “crypto mining” for the first time your mind began to wander to a fantasy of hardworking dirty miners and pickaxes.
 That analogy is not too far off.

 Mining cryptocurrencies is designed to be difficult and hard work in order to keep down the number of blocks found each day.
-For currencies like Litecoin and Bitcoin a proof of work is required for a block to be considered valid.
-Whenever miners solve such complex tasks, new coins are produced, not unlike a mining operation extracting gold from the ground.
+For currencies like Litecoin and Bitcoin a miner needs a proof of work to add a block to the blockchain.
+Whenever a miner solves such complex tasks, he gets new coins, not unlike a mining operation extracting gold from the ground.
+This article is only about cryptocurrencies using proof of work.
+While it is surely the most popular one, there are other valid methods out there.

 Is mining still profitable?